A new PBX phone system can open the communication channels for your business and help your business function effectively.

 Type of PBX System

-There are five types of PABX systems each with their own unique applications and advantages.
-These five types are:
+There are five types of PBX systems which offer their own unique features, benefits and attributes.

 You will need to decide which one of the above types of PBX systems will be suitable for your business.